HES-XPLAIN/hes-xplain.github.io/docs/documentation/algorithms/fidex/fidexglorules.md

 ---

 ### Maximum number of failed attempts
-*Number of attempts allowed to compute a rule that could not be found by the algorithm.*
+*Number of attempts allowed to compute a rule that could not be found by the algorithm.
+Takes values in the range `[0,∞[`.*

 |  **Property**           | **Value**              |
 |:------------------------|:-----------------------|